shubhammgits/Face-Mask-Detection-WebApp/README.md

-# Face Mask Detection using Deep Learning
+# Real-time Face Mask Detection using Deep Learning

-A modern face mask detection web application built with Flask, TensorFlow, and OpenCV.
-This application provides image upload and camera capture capabilities with a sleek dark glassmorphism UI.
+A modern real-time face mask detection web application built with Flask, TensorFlow, and OpenCV.
+This application provides live camera detection, image capture, and image upload capabilities with a sleek dark glassmorphism UI.

 ## 🎯 Overview

 This project implements a comprehensive face mask detection system that combines deep learning with an intuitive web interface.
-The application can detect whether individuals are wearing masks in uploaded images or captured photos, making it perfect for health compliance monitoring in various environments.
+The application can detect whether individuals are wearing masks in real-time through webcam feeds, capture photos for analysis, or process uploaded images, making it perfect for health compliance monitoring in various environments.

 ## ✨ Features

+- **Real-time Camera Detection**: Live webcam feed with instant mask detection
+- **Image Capture & Analysis**: Take photos directly from your device's camera for analysis
 - **Image Upload & Analysis**: Drag-and-drop image upload with batch processing
-- **Camera Capture**: Take photos directly from your device's camera for analysis
 - **High Accuracy Detection**: 99.2%+ accuracy using MobileNetV2 architecture
 - **Modern UI Design**: Dark glassmorphism theme with cyan blue accents
 - **Responsive Design**: Works seamlessly across desktop, tablet, and mobile devices